 “But that hurts!” said the little mermaid.

-“You must put up with a good deal to keep up appearances,” her grandmother told her.
+“You must put up with a good deal to keep up appearances” , her grandmother told her.

 Oh, how gladly she would have shaken off all these decorations, and laid aside the cumbersome wreath!
 The red flowers in her garden were much more becoming to her, but she didn’t dare to make any changes.
-“Good-by,” she said, and up she went through the water, as light and as sparkling as a bubble.
+“Good-bye,” she said, and up she went through the water, as light and as sparkling as a bubble.

-The sun had just gone down when her head rose above the surface, but the clouds still shone like gold and roses, and in the delicately tinted sky sparkled the clear gleam of the evening star.
 The air was mild and fresh and the sea unruffled.
 A great three-master lay in view with only one of all its sails set, for there was not even the whisper of a breeze, and the sailors idled about in the rigging and on the yards.
-There was music and singing on the ship, and as night came on they lighted hundreds of such brightly colored lanterns that one might have thought the flags of all nations were swinging in the air.
+There was music and singing on the ship, and as night came they lighted hundreds of such brightly colored lanterns that one might have thought the flags of all nations were swinging in the air.

 The little mermaid swam right up to the window of the main cabin, and each time she rose with the swell she could peep in through the clear glass panes at the crowd of brilliantly dressed people within.

-The handsomest of them all was a young Prince with big dark eyes.
-He could not be more than sixteen years old.
-It was his birthday and that was the reason for all the celebration.
-Up on deck the sailors were dancing, and when the Prince appeared among them a hundred or more rockets flew through the air, making it as bright as day.
 These startled the little mermaid so badly that she ducked under the water.
 But she soon peeped up again, and then it seemed as if all the stars in the sky were falling around her.
 Never had she seen such fireworks.
 Great suns spun around, splendid fire-fish floated through the blue air, and all these things were mirrored in the crystal clear sea.
 It was so brilliantly bright that you could see every little rope of the ship, and the people could be seen distinctly.
-Oh, how handsome the young Prince was!
-He laughed, and he smiled and shook people by the hand, while the music rang out in the perfect evening.

 It got very late, but the little mermaid could not take her eyes off the ship and the handsome Prince.
 The brightly colored lanterns were put out, no more rockets flew through the air, and no more cannon boomed.
 But there was a mutter and rumble deep down in the sea, and the swell kept bouncing her up so high that she could look into the cabin.

 Now the ship began to sail.
 Canvas after canvas was spread in the wind, the waves rose high, great clouds gathered, and lightning flashed in the distance.
 Ah, they were in for a terrible storm, and the mariners made haste to reef the sails.
 The tall ship pitched and rolled as it sped through the angry sea.
-The waves rose up like towering black mountains, as if they would break over the masthead, but the swan-like ship plunged into the valleys between such waves, and emerged to ride their lofty heights.
-To the little mermaid this seemed good sport, but to the sailors it was nothing of the sort.
-The ship creaked and labored, thick timbers gave way under the heavy blows, waves broke over the ship, the mainmast snapped in two like a reed, the ship listed over on its side, and water burst into the hold.

-Now the little mermaid saw that people were in peril, and that she herself must take care to avoid the beams and wreckage tossed about by the sea.
-One moment it would be black as pitch, and she couldn’t see a thing.
 Next moment the lightning would flash so brightly that she could distinguish every soul on board.
 Everyone was looking out for himself as best he could.
 She watched closely for the young Prince, and when the ship split in two she saw him sink down in the sea.
 At first she was overjoyed that he would be with her, but then she recalled that human people could not live under the water, and he could only visit her father’s palace as a dead man.
 No, he should not die!
 So she swam in among all the floating planks and beams, completely forgetting that they might crush her.
-She dived through the waves and rode their crests, until at length she reached the young Prince, who was no longer able to swim in that raging sea.
-His arms and legs were exhausted, his beautiful eyes were closing, and he would have died if the little mermaid had not come to help him.

 She held his head above water, and let the waves take them wherever the waves went.

 At daybreak, when the storm was over, not a trace of the ship was in view.
 The sun rose out of the waters, red and bright, and its beams seemed to bring the glow of life back to the cheeks of the Prince, but his eyes remained closed.
-The mermaid kissed his high and shapely forehead.
-As she stroked his wet hair in place, it seemed to her that he looked like that marble statue in her little garden.
-She kissed him again and hoped that he would live.

-She saw dry land rise before her in high blue mountains, topped with snow as glistening white as if a flock of swans were resting there.
-Down by the shore were splendid green woods, and in the foreground stood a church, or perhaps a convent; she didn’t know which, but anyway it was a building.
 Orange and lemon trees grew in its garden, and tall palm trees grew beside the gateway.
 Here the sea formed a little harbor, quite calm and very deep.
 Fine white sand had been washed up below the cliffs.
 She swam there with the handsome Prince, and stretched him out on the sand, taking special care to pillow his head up high in the warm sunlight.

 The bells began to ring in the great white building, and a number of young girls came out into the garden.
 The little mermaid swam away behind some tall rocks that stuck out of the water.
 She covered her hair and her shoulders with foam so that no one could see her tiny face, and then she watched to see who would find the poor Prince.

-In a little while one of the young girls came upon him.
-She seemed frightened, but only for a minute; then she called more people.
-The mermaid watched the Prince regain consciousness, and smile at everyone around him.
 But he did not smile at her, for he did not even know that she had saved him.
 She felt very unhappy, and when they led him away to the big building she dived sadly down into the water and returned to her father’s palace.

 She had always been quiet and wistful, and now she became much more so.
 Her sisters asked her what she had seen on her first visit up to the surface, but she would not tell them a thing.